FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/File_exit_Start_here/Configuring_file_exit_environment.md

     "title": "Configure  the environment",
     "linkTitle": "Configuring the environment",
     "weight": "330"
-}This topic describes how to configure the environment for a *file type exit*.
-Before you submit an exit, you must customize the following
-{{< TransferCFT/componentshortname  >}} objects:
+}This topic describes how to configure the environment for a file type exit.
+Before you submit an exit, you must customize the following Transfer CFT{{< TransferCFT/componentshortname  >}} objects:

 - CFTSEND: to define
     the parameters associated with the EXIT on sending the file